 - Annually – budget discussions and monitoring of audited accounts

-- Detailed and regular Investor reporting – DMF investors receive quarterly reports, DMF portfolio and fund updates, annual audited report & accounts and notifications on new developments and distributions.
+- Detailed and regular Investor reporting – DMF IV investors receive quarterly reports, portfolio and Fund updates, annual audited report & accounts, and notifications on new developments and distributions.

 Designated reference benchmark